How does the cost of your broadband connection stack up against how fast you can stream Netflix Australia?

 |ISP||Netflix Australia Streaming Speed (Mbps)||Cost for Unlimited (per month)||Speed per dollar value|

-If you’re a big Netflix Australia user, this news no doubt has you reconsidering your broadband provider, and it’s a reasonable concern.
-We’ve ranked each of the big broadband providers by comparing the cost of their high-tier packages with the rate at which they stream Netflix Australia.
+If you’re a big Netflix user, this index can be a helpful tool for reassessing your current broadband provider.
+For simplicity, we've ranked each of the big broadband providers by comparing the cost of their lowest-tier unlimited packages with the average speed at which they stream Netflix Australia.

 Here are the results:

-Also, iiNet and Optus, who offer nearly the same speed for Netflix Australia streamers, both cache Netflix Australia data, enabling a much faster stream for uses connected through their services.
+Also, iiNet and Optus, who offer nearly the same speed for Netflix Australia streamers, both cache Netflix Australia data, enabling a much faster stream for users connected through their services.

 The possibility remains that some ISPs have been prioritising or de-prioritising Netflix Australia traffic through their servers.
-Though, this would be an insanely dumb move for any provider right now, especially with all the heat surrounding the Net Neutrality debate.
+This would be a precarious move for any provider right now, especially with all the heat surrounding the Net Neutrality debate.

-Knowing which Internet Service Provider will give you the best speed has always been a bit of a mystery.
-Like the data exists in a black hole somewhere, never to be retrieved.
-But, all jokes aside, it is a fairly difficult number to estimate as there are so many factors that speed can be affected by.
-Distance from the exchange, line degradation and location can all affect speed, which in turn influences the quality of our streams and download speeds.
+Knowing which Internet Service Provider will give you the best speed has always been a bit of a mystery – like the data exists in a black hole somewhere, never to be retrieved.